DeepMechatronics/FAQ-University-of-Strathclyde/README.md

-## Chat log of people asking me about University of Strathclyde
+## Some of the chat log of people asking me about University of Strathclyde

 Pls message me only and only if your query is not answered by below